ScriptJayT/ScriptJayT/README.md

 - PHP: 2019
 - SQL: 2019

-And I am quite the fan of these extension-languages and libraries
+And I am familiar with these extension-languages and libraries
 - jQuery: 2019
 - SASS: 2022